phuongdinh1411/learning-material/computer-science/cs_questions.md

 4. The complexity of SQL query?
 How to measure it?
 How SQL optimize a query?
     - Complexity of this query `SELECT * FROM abc ORDER BY name LIMIT 10 OFFSET 1000000` // SELECT 10 record from offset 10^6 after sort by name (which is a char)?
 How to optimize it?
         BigO(1000000)
-        faster: select * from big_table WHERE id < 10 ORDER BY id DESC LIMIT 1;
+        faster: select * from big_table WHERE id < 10 ORDER BY name DESC LIMIT 1;

     - What is the complexity of `COUNT(*)` query?
     - How to write query to avoid full table scan?